← Back to Documentation

 1.2 Parser (src/parser/)

-Files: cureparser.erl (~3,800 LOC), cureast.erl (~1,200 LOC), cureast.hrl (record definitions), cureerror_reporter.erl (~600 LOC)
+Files: cure_parser.erl (~3,800 LOC), cure_ast.erl (~1,200 LOC), cure_ast.hrl (record definitions), cure_error_reporter.erl (~600 LOC)

 Fully Implemented